Introduction

 13. Follow a Daily Routine

-The body likes routine.
+The body will like routine.

-Regular habits help digestion.
+Regular habits can help digestion.

 Try to:

-- eat meals at the same time
+- Eat meals at the same time

-- sleep at the same time
+- Sleep at the same time

-- exercise regularly
+- Exercise regularly

-Routine reduces stress on the stomach.
+Routine can reduce stress on the stomach.

-Routine helps Avoid IBS symptoms.
+Routine can help Avoid IBS symptoms.

 14. Talk to a Doctor